cis1912/website/content/lectures/lec04.md

 ## Services

 Each pod has its own IP address, but actually directing requests to the correct pod can be difficult when we have many pods.
 When a deployment has many replicas, the application would have to find out the IP of every replica and then decide which replica to send a request to.
 Services come into play by making the discovery of application locations within the cluster much easier.
-Services are associated with their own IP address, when this IP address is hit by a request, the main node uses the cluster metadata to route you to the correct pod.
+Services are associated with their own IP address **and** hostname, and when this IP address is hit by a request, the main node uses the cluster metadata to route you to the correct pod.
 The services are linked to pods by label, so any pod with a specific label will be considered part of the associated service.

 ![Service Visualization](/img/lec04/service_vis.png)